minerupset/minerupset.github.io/blog-folder/docs/2021/Why-Excel-and-VBA.md

 During that first course in Java, I remember one of our final projects for the year was building a maze solver that leveraged a number of different sorting algorithms.
 A generous friend of mine dragged me through that project kicking and screaming, largely because I couldn't see a practical application for the assignment.
 When would I ever need to solve a maze?
 For my friend, it was incredibly practical: turns out he went on to become a software engineer for Garmin, so for him that project was a phenomenal practice for his future career.
 For me, I may have preferred a root canal.

-Because Excel is so widely used by individuals and businesses across so many projects, there is almost always a practical need for spreadsheets that are cleaner, faster, and more powerful.
-This means that there are training grounds as far as the eye can see, and you're only limited by your needs.
+Because Excel is so widely used by individuals and businesses across so many projects, there is always a practical need for spreadsheets that are cleaner, faster, and more powerful.
+This means training grounds abound, and you're only limited by your needs.
 Since I first started using Excel seriously, I've built models and projects large and small, from retirement calculators and train schedule tools to an automated meeting scheduler, an investment portfolio tracker, a mortgage calculator, and countless others.
 I didn't go and convince myself that learning to send meeting invitations would somehow help me theoretically: I was staring down the barrel of needing to send 60+ unique but similar meeting emails every week for the foreseeable future, and I decided to spend my time solving a puzzle rather than completing a mindless task.

 If I had built that scheduler with Python, it would have been too intimidating to even begin.
 But since Excel already has the necessary components built in and a simple interface for storing data, it was simply a matter of trial and error, connecting the dots, and refining the user experience until I had a tool that saved me hours and my company tens of thousands of dollars a year.

 ## Big Concepts, Bite-Sized Projects

 While Excel's claim to fame is financial modeling, its structure and backend language make it very useful for learning some higher level software concepts quickly and easily.
-Concepts like the Single Responsibility Principle (SRP), Object Oriented Programming (OOP), and even application architecture considerations of a front end, back end, and a databases can be utilized in Excel and VBA,
+Concepts like the Single Responsibility Principle (SRP), Object Oriented Programming (OOP), and even application architecture considerations of a front end, back end, and a database can be utilized in Excel and VBA.

+ANd it's not just Excel: Google Sheets offers many of the same capabilities, only instead of VBA you can utilize JavaScript.
+JS is hardly everyone's favorite language, but if you're working with the web at all, you'll need the basics under your belt, and Google Sheets can offer an easy primer on how to use it.

 [^1]: <a href='https://www.techtosee.com/the-holmes-trial-gets-to-the-heart-of-the-excel-topic/' target='_blank'>Excel at the heart </a>of Holmes' case
 [^2]: <a href='https://incisive.com/spreadsheet-error-horror-stories/' target='_blank'>Spreadsheets played a role</a> for Enron too